ultsjbn/ultsjbn/README.md

 ## Hi there 👋

 I’m Bea, a 2nd year BS Computer Science student at UP Baguio.
-I’m passionate about turning design ideas into beautiful, functional web interfaces.
-My toolkit includes Java, HTML, CSS, JavaScript, and I’m currently diving into React and Figma to grow as a front-end developer and UI/UX designer.
+I’m passionate about turning design ideas into pretty and functional interfaces.
+I’m currently diving into React and Figma to grow as a front-end developer and UI/UX designer.

 Outside of code and design, you’ll find me watching anime, exploring photography, or traveling to new places.
 I’m always eager to learn more and collaborate on creative, user-centered projects.